msv-lab/modus/README.md

 ## Motivating example

 Assume we want to use Docker to compare the outputs of the same program compiled with and without optimizations.
 The Modusfile below accomplishes it by defining three stages.
 The stage `build`, which is parametrized with the compiler flags `CFLAGS` and which depends on the image `gcc:4.9`, compiles the program `foo.c`.
 The stage `test`, which depends on the previous stage `build`, executes a test.
-Finally, the final stage `compare` depends on two instances of `test` with the flags `-O0` and `-O3` respectively. `compare` first copies the output file from the second instance of `test` (aliased as `test_opt`), and then compares it with the output file of the first instance of `test`.
+Finally, the final stage `compare` depends on two instances of `test` with the flags `-O0` and `-O3` respectively. `compare` first copies the output file from the second instance of `test` (aliased as `test_opt` because `test` is ambiguous), and then compares it with the output file of the first instance of `test`.

-    RULE build(CFLAGS) :- image(gcc:4.9)
+    RULE build(CFLAGS) :- image_tag(gcc, 4.9)
-    RUN gcc $(CFLAGS) -c foo.c -o foo
+    RUN gcc ${CFLAGS} -c foo.c -o foo

     RULE test(CFLAGS) :- build(CFLAGS)
     RUN ./foo 1 2 3 > /output.txt